 I’ve used styles in Word, since the XP version, but this tutorial will focus on how to create and use styles in Microsoft Office 2010 (the same techniques should work for Microsoft Office 360 or Cloud).

 The first step in creating a new style is to click on the new style icon.
-If you don’t see a styles list or styles icon, follow the instructions in This Post to add the Styles Icon to your Quick Access toolbar.
+If you don’t see a styles list or styles icon, follow the instructions in How to Customize the Quick Access Toolbar to add the Styles Icon to your Quick Access toolbar.
 If you have trouble with this step feel free to ask politely worded questions in the Comments.

 To create a new style click the Styles Icon: